RAPE

 What you can do

-• Never take a drink from someone, fill it up yourself (unless you're watching a licensed bartender).
+• If you must drink, never take a drink from someone, fill it up yourself (unless you're watching a licensed bartender).

 • Use the buddy system, watch out for each other and your drinks.